jorzel/jorzel.github.io/_posts/2022-01-05-graphql-authentication-and-authorization.md

     serializer = Serializer(SECRET_KEY, expires_in=TOKEN_EXPIRES_IN)
     return serializer.dumps({"user_id": user.id}).decode("utf-8")
 ```
-For `SignIn` mutation we pass `email` and `password` and get `token` in payload that can be used in authentication required requests.
+For `SignIn` mutation, we pass `email` and `password` and get `token` in the payload that can be used in authentication required requests.
 ![sign_in.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1640695212036/qvufgy-GQ.png)

 ## Authentication
-We have a `token` generated in `SignIn` step, so we can use it in "Bearer Authentication" process.
-In this kind of authentication, everyone that has valid `token` (bearer) can be recognized as a `User` corresponding to this `token`.
+We have a `token` generated in the `SignIn` step, so we can use it in the "Bearer Authentication" process.
+In this kind of authentication, everyone that has a valid `token` (bearer) can be recognized as a `User` corresponding to this `token`.
 We define a `sign_in_required` decorator that can be used for each GraphQL field resolver.
-This decorator takes `token` from "Authorization" request header, decode it to get `user_id` and check if `User` corresponding to `user_id` exist.
+This decorator takes `token` from the "Authorization" request header, decode it to get `user_id`, and checks if `User` corresponding to `user_id` exist.
 If it completes successfully, we have authenticated `User`.

 ```python
 # api/graphql.py